saylerb/ruby-submissions/1603/module_4_assignments/gametime/template/check_in1.markdown

   - a scoreboard at bottom of the screen indicates current score

 - Tagging
-  - when player has the flag, opposing players can tag that player,
+  - when player has the flag opposing players can tag that player
   - tagging player returns the flag to its base
   - player dies and respawns at home base when they get tagged